OnzCoin/lisk-network-reporter/README.md

       "RPC_HOST"        : "localhost",
       "RPC_PORT"        : "8000", <- 8000 for mainnet, 7000 testnet
       "LISTENING_PORT"  : "8000", <- 8000 for mainnet, 7000 testnet
-      "INSTANCE_NAME"   : "", <- add your lisk address here or a custom name if you do voluntary work "CONTACT_DETAILS" : "", <- contact details, email or nick on lisk.chat to contact in case any failure "NETWORK_MODE"    : "main",
+      "INSTANCE_NAME"   : "", <- add your onz address here or a custom name if you do voluntary work "CONTACT_DETAILS" : "", <- contact details, email or nick on OnzCoin discord to contact in case any failure "NETWORK_MODE"    : "main",
-      "WS_SERVER"       : "ws://report.liskstats.net:3000",
+      "WS_SERVER"       : "ws://stats.onzcoin.com:3000",
-      "WS_SECRET"       : "Go to https://lisk.chat and ask around",
-      "VERBOSITY"       : 0
+      "WS_SECRET"       : "Go to OnzCoin discord and ask around", "VERBOSITY"       : 0
     }
   }